Purpose of this statement

 This statement applies to information gathered by us, our contractors, or any third parties engaged by us.

-Provide a report for the Minister of Education and the public.
+- provide review reports for the Minister of Education and the public.

 Where we obtain information using statutory powers, we are clear about the powers we have and the reasons for collecting the information.
-We are clear not to collect personal information identifying individuals, especially children, and where any personal information is received as a by-product we comply with the provisions of the Privacy Act 2020.
+We are clear not to collect personal information identifying individuals, especially children, and where any personal information is received as a by-product, we comply with the provisions of the Privacy Act 2020.

 In carrying out our statutory functions, we may receive unsolicited personal information from other people or agencies.

 ERO, acting through the appropriate senior manager will decide what we do with any unsolicited information.
 If ERO received the information in error, we will consider contacting the person or agency who sent it.
 If we think there is an existing lawful purpose for using the information (in other words, if the information is relevant to ERO’s business), then we can keep the information if we want.